by Carrie Lowrance

 Did you know you can rent movies and television shows?
 Our local library has a large section of films and television shows for kids all the way up to adults.
 Don’t worry that the selections will be outdated either, they have many new and recent titles.

-As for television shows, our library carries both older and newer titles like When Calls The Heart, 90210, Are You Being Served, and The Golden Girls.
+As for television shows, our library carries both newer and older titles like When Calls The Heart, 90210, Are You Being Served, and The Golden Girls.
 They also have movies and shows for kids, and teens featuring favorites like Curious George, Mario Brothers, Scooby-Doo, and Teen Titans Go!

 Just think, you can rent some of the most recent and latest movies for free, don’t have to pay extra for snacks, and can go to the bathroom any time you need to.
 Definitely beats going to the theater.